openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``perlnative.bbclass``
 ======================

-When inherited by a recipe, the ``perlnative`` class supports using the native version of Perl built by the build system rather than using the version provided by the build host.
+When inherited by a recipe, the :ref:`perlnative <ref-classes-perlnative>` class supports using the native version of Perl built by the build system rather than using the version provided by the build host.